Bel Air bridal boutique donating gown bags to be made into face masks

-A local bridal boutique is giving back to their community by donating their gown bags to be made into face masks.
+A local bridal boutique is giving back to its community by donating gown bags to be made into face masks.
 The masks will then be given to hospitals in the area that are in need.

-K&B Bridals, in Bel Air, has donated their gown bags to local seamstresses, who are currently in the process of sewing 1,000 masks from them.
+K&B Bridals, in Bel Air, has donated its gown bags to local seamstresses, who are currently in the process of sewing 1,000 masks from them.

 K&B Bridals’ gown bags are made from non-woven polypropylene fabric, which is effective for being used as masks for medical professionals.

-Once owner Bridget Moore found out that her garment bags were able to be made into masks, she immediately started looking for volunteers to help make it a reality — especially knowing that many hospitals are in short supply right now.
+Once owner Bridget Moore found out her garment bags were able to be made into masks, she immediately started looking for volunteers to help make it a reality, especially knowing that many hospitals are in short supply right now.

+“We were on a virtual group call with shop owners across the country and heard that our bags were the proper fabric for the much-needed masks.
+I immediately went to social media and started asking who was making masks,” Moore said.

 Just one of K&B’s gown bags is yielding about 50 masks.
 K&B Bridals wants to do their part to help out the community.
 If you are interested in volunteering to create masks from one of their bags, feel free to contact the boutique at info@kandbbridals.com.